Telephone:

-The better you care for your braces during treatment, the more likely it is that your treatment will go according to plan, meaning you won't have to wear your braces for additional time.
+The better you care for your appliances during treatment, the more likely it is that your treatment will go according to plan, meaning you might not have to wear them for additional time.

 As a part of your regular brushing and flossing routine, you should brush your orthodontic appliance every day.